Rostlab/JS18_ProjectA_Group1/README.md

 # Start PostgreSQL Server
 $ postgres -D /usr/local/var/postgres
 ```
+  (Hint: if you are using the provided dataset make sure the date-format of postgres is mdy)

  3) create a .env file in the repository root with the following content (change it according to your postgres configuration)
 ```
 DB_HOST="localhost"